foldda/snappable/README.md

 When assembling a modular app, Snappable allows compatible software components to easily exchange data between each other using the provided interface without having to be committed to a fixed data model.
 From the application builder's perspective, these components are interchangeable because the interface they use for communication is generic and universal - just like you can change a household lightbulb as long as it fits into the standard socket.
 Thanks to the Snappable interface, components can be freely disconnected ("detached") from and reconnected ("re-attached") to an app, meaning components made by different vendors are interchangeable, giving assembling an application the Lego-like flexibility and experiences.

-> So essentially, Snappable is a framework of data connections with sockets for connecting exchangeable software components - think it's a wired house that you can change lightbulbs and electrical appliances.
+> So essentially, Snappable is a framework of data connections with sockets for connecting exchangeable software components - think it's a wired house that with sockets where you can plug in lightbulbs and electrical appliances.

 ## A Working Demo